 The Georgia Budget and Policy Institute’s goal is to shine a light on people-first policies that help all Georgians share in the state’s prosperity.
-These are the policy priorities GBPI will track during 2021.
+These are the policy priorities GBPI will track during 2022.
 Many are part of our People-Powered Prosperity campaign.
-For more insights throughout session, be sure to follow @GaBudget on Twitter and sign up for our newsletter.
+For more insights throughout session, be sure to follow @GaBudget on Twitter or georgiabudget on Instagram and sign up for our newsletter.

 Advancing Prosperity Through Fiscal Responsibility

 Analyze state budget proposals to ensure the result is sound and fair and to restore budget cuts that affect critical services and programs like health and education.

 Advance fiscally responsible tax reform proposals that strengthen state revenue, protect existing revenue streams and support working families.
 Priorities include:

 - Passing a state-level Earned Income Tax Credit, the Georgia Work Credit, which would reduce the amount of income tax owed by low- and middle-income families

 - Increasing the Child and Dependent Tax Credit to 100 percent of the federal level and making it fully refundable

 - Raising the tobacco tax to the national average, or $1.91, and taxing vaping and smokeless tobacco at 40 percent of the wholesale price

 - Closing loopholes and adding common-sense safeguards to strengthen the state’s corporate income tax

 - Capping the film tax credit at $100 million per year and eliminating transferability and deferred use provisions, which allow companies to use credits years later or pass them to other entities